john-hartley/GoCardless.Api/README.md

 ## Versioning

 This project respects [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) for all public releases that are pushed to [nuget.org](https://nuget.org).

+## Getting Started

-## Installation
+### Installation

+To install from NuGet, use:

     Install-Package GoCardless.Api

-## Getting Started

-In order to get started, you can create a `GoCardlessClient` instance to make requests with:
+In order to start using the library, you can create a `GoCardlessClient` instance to make requests with:

 ```c#
 using GoCardless.Api;